alishack/alishack.github.io/_posts/2018-10-16-Hello-World.md

-Becky shared a prophetic remark on the way back home (according to Dewi)
+Becky shared a prophetic insight on the way back home (according to Dewi)

 **"He(Cheng) doesn't know it yet but we are meant to be together"**